There once was a beast from Kilkenny

 The critter in question is Ophiderpeton the closest thing that Ireland has (or rather, has had) to a snake, so far as we know.
 It’s quite possible that there were snakes in Ireland before the Pleistocene but so far no one has produced the fossil evidence to prove it.
 At any rate, there’s no real reason to blame Roman-Briton missionaries for the depauperate herpetofauna of the Emerald Isle.

 The genus was described by T.H.
 Huxley in 1866 based on Carboniferous fossils found in an Irish Coal Mine.
-Huxley wrote a letter to Charles Darwin about the discovery:
+Huxley wrote a letter to geologist Charles Lyell about the discovery:

 My dear Sir Charles–I returned last night from a hasty journey to Ireland, whither I betook myself on Thursday night, being attracted vulture-wise by the scent of a quantity of carboniferous corpses.
 The journey was as well worth the trouble as any I ever undertook, seeing that in a morning’s work I turned out ten genera of vertebrate animals of which five are certainly new; and of these four are Labyrinthodonts, amphibia of new types.
 These four are baptised Ophiderpeton, Lepterpeton, Ichthyerpeton, Keraterpeton.
 They have ossified spinal columns and limbs.
 The special interest atttaching to the two first is that they represent a type of Labyrinthodonts hitherto unknown, and corresponding with Siren and Amphiuma among living Amphbia.
 Ophiderpeton, for example, is like an eel, about three feet long with small fore legs and rudimentary hind ones.